 Historically, students who have previous college exposure or parents to lean on for advice have an advantage from the moment they start applying to schools.
 They know the college jargon and their parents are able to help them navigate through school, from application to graduation.
 Institutional structures and hierarchies favor them.

 1. Simplify jargon.
 Students are bombarded with confusing terminology and acronyms the minute they start the application process.
 FAFSA, add/drop, block scheduling, degree audit, RA, TA, practicum, course catalog, registration—what does all this mean?
 Jargon and confusing phrases are rampant in marketing material and on university websites.
 Content is wordy and long and reads more like an academic thesis than simple instructions on how to register for a class.
 Students are expected to know it all, but the only ones who do have previous college exposure.
 First-generation students are left to figure it out on their own.
-Read this article for specific ways to improve clarity and simplify jargon.
+Read this article for specific ways to improve clarity and simplify university jargon.

 2. Tear down silos.
 Institutions have long-established structures and processes that benefit a select group of students, but hinder first-generation, low-income, and minority students from gaining access to the same resources.
 These silos are at the root of the equity problem.
 College acceptance hinges on submitting the right documents at the right time, knowing what paperwork is necessary, knowing how to stand out among a sea of applicants in a highly competitive environment… and only if you’ve been exposed to college before do you have an advantage.
 First-generation students are figuring it all out for the first time.
+Disadvantaged students stay at a disadvantage.
 The whole college experience is designed for someone who know what they’re doing.
 Those who don’t struggle to keep up through no fault of their own.
-Perhaps improving equitability doesn’t mean adding more programs and initiatives, but rather improving processes that already exist.
+Perhaps improving equity doesn’t mean adding more programs and initiatives, but rather improving processes that already exist.

 3. Provide classes, seminars, or curriculum focused on life skills.
 Not everyone comes into college with an understanding of important life skills, and not everyone leaves with one.
 Things like banking, investing, taxes, insurance, loans, and housing markets can be confusing to students living on their own for the first time or graduating and starting a career.
 By offering learning opportunities, especially for financial matters, students become more prepared for and confident about the future.